Skin Analytics has developed AI algorithms that can assess dermoscopic images of skin lesions to help to identify skin cancer.

 Niall Wilson, Skin Analytics Medical Director and consultant Dermatologist, Broadgreen Hospital

-By enabling dermatologist-quality screening in Primary Care within current appointment times and without the need for expensive equipment, Skin Analytics’ solution
+By enabling high quality screening in Primary Care within current appointment times and without the need for expensive equipment, Skin Analytics’ solution supports:

 GP practices are provided with a dermascope and image capture device.
 This can be used during a consultation to capture an image of any pigmented lesions a GP would select for referral.
 An artificial intelligence (AI) algorithm identifies: suspected melanoma, common types of nonmelanoma skin cancer, benign (noncancerous) lesions.